SkeinCurrency/core-lib/docs/core-concepts/address.md

-# Dash Address
+# Skeincurrency Address

-Represents a Dash address.
-Addresses are the most popular way to make Dash transactions.
-See [the Dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.
+Represents a Skeincurrency address.
+Addresses are the most popular way to make Skeincurrency transactions.
+See [the Skeincurrency documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.

 ## Instantiate an Address